shawngraham/pkmwebnotes/content/custom-deploy.md

 }
 ```

-- Use GH-Pages or Netlify Drop or another webhosting service to push it online (no builds, no Jekyll, etc etc!)
+- Use [Netlify Drop](https://app.netlify.com/drop) to push it online (no builds, no Jekyll, etc etc!).
+Other services might work too.

+# Develop

+The source code is in the repo under the `source` branch.
+You're welcome to develop how you like; attribution would be nice.